verana-labs/verifiable-trust-vpr-spec/spec.md

 ## Introduction

-### What is a Trust Registry?
+### What is an Ecosystem?

 *This section is non-normative.*

-A trust registry is an approved list of recognized ecosystem participants, such as trust registry operators, credential [[ref: issuers]] and [[ref: verifiers]] that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.
+An ecosystem is an approved list of recognized ecosystem participants, such as ecosystem operators, credential [[ref: issuers]] and [[ref: verifiers]] that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.

-A trust registry typically expose APIs that are consumed by services that would like to [[ref: query]] its database, and take decisions based on the returned result:
+An ecosystem typically expose APIs that are consumed by services that would like to [[ref: query]] its database, and take decisions based on the returned result:

 - can [[ref: participant]] #1 issue credential for `schema` ABC of `ecosystem` E1?
 - can [[ref: participant]] #2 request credential presentation of credential issued by `issuer` DEF from `schema` GHI of `ecosystem` E2, for `jurisdiction` France in `context` CONTEXT?